unbit/ulver/README.md

 the previous code should be quite self-explanatory, the only new thing is the ulver_error_form() commodity function, that is like ulver_error() but adds the body of the form generating the error. (it is only for giving users a more handy error report, you are free to set the error message to whatever you want)

-Now we have our argument object, our purpose is generating a new with the same body of the argument, and then we uppercase each char:
+Now we have our argument object, our purpose is generating a new one with the same body of the argument, and then we uppercase each char:

 ```c
 ulver_object *funny_lisp_function(ulver_env *env, ulver_form *form) {